 Learn something new every day

 Different types of medical solutions can also be used when treating gallbladder sludge.
-Prescription medications can quickly help loosen and remove the toxins from the body, and along with dietary changes, can remove the problem as well as decreasing the chance of it happening again.
-As a last resort, if serious medical complications occur, removal of the gallbladder can be performed.
-Surgically removing the gallbladder is an easy process that has a short recovery time, but it is considered to be an option of last resort because of the dangers that arise during any type of surgery.
+Prescription medications can quickly help loosen and remove the toxins from the body and, along with dietary changes, can remove the problem and reduce the chance of it happening again.
+Painkillers can also help a person wait out his or her body’s natural cleansing process.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!